 Scope

-These guidance notes are applicable to all appointments to jobs graded 1-9 on the University’s grading structure, including existing University of Bath employees who are transferred or promoted to another position within the University.
+These guidance notes are applicable to all appointments to jobs graded 2 to 9 on the University’s grading structure, including existing employees who are transferred or promoted to another position within the University.

-The principles underlying this guidance are also contained in the University’s Recruitment Code of Practice.
+The principles underpinning this guidance are also contained in the University’s Recruitment Code of Practice.

 Principles